How to Add a Business Card to Apple Wallet (2026 Guide)

 - Select "Add to Home Screen"

-- Name it "My Card"
+- Name it "My Card" and tap "Add"

 Get Your Digital Business Card in 5 Minutes